Thermal Ionization for Short-Range Potentials: Estimates on the Scattering Functions

 \subsection{Estimates of the Remainder Terms}

-Now we prove arbitrary fast polynomial decay for the remainder terms of sufficiently high order.
-We obtain results for remainder terms in \thref{th:final:phir} and scalar products of Born series terms with remainder terms (\thref{th:final:phiz phir}).
-The main tool will be the following lemma, where the basic idea is due to \cite{ZemachKlein}.
-It is essentially a stationary phase argument together with a suitable coordinate transformation. \begin{lemma}[\textsc{Klein}, \textsc{Zemach}] For $V \in \Cci(\IR^3)$, $n_1, n_2 \in \IN_0$, $R > 0$, there exists a constant $C$ such that for all $\kappa \geq 0$,
+Now we prove arbitrarily fast polynomial decay for the remainder terms of sufficiently high order.
+We obtain results for remainder terms in \thref{th:final:phir} and scalar products of Born series terms with remainder terms in \thref{th:phir phi0}.
+The main tool will be the following lemma, where the basic idea is due to \textsc{Klein} and \textsc{Zemach} (cf. \cite{ZemachKlein}).
+It essentially follows from a stationary phase argument together with a suitable coordinate transformation. \begin{lemma} For $V \in \Cci(\IR^3)$, $n_1, n_2 \in \IN_0$, $R > 0$ such that $\supp V \subseteq B_R(0)$, there exists a constant $C$ such that for all $\kappa \geq 0$,

 \end{lemma} \begin{proof} For the proof we use Prolate Spheroidal coordinates, see \cite[appendix]{ZemachKlein} and \cite[p.
 661]{MorseFeshbach}.
 Let $D = \frac{1}{2} \abs{x-x'}$.
 For

 we set